nghosh24/power-outages/README.md

 I added `CLIMATE.REGION` (nominal) becaause certain climate regions are more prone to be hit by severe weather. `MONTH` (ordinal) incorporates changing weather with the seasons, `TOTAL.PRICE` (quantitative) and `TOTAL.SALES` (quantitative) incorporate economic factors that are driving energy consumption. `TOTAL.CUSTOMERS` (quantitative) adjusts for the fact that some areas are servicing more customers, so the higher usage could lead to more drastic outages.

 I used GridSearchCV to find the best hyperparameters for the DecisionTreeClassifier.
 These were:
-- criterion: 'gini'
+- criterion: 'entropy'
-- max_depth: 4
+- max_depth: 10
-- min_samples_split: 2
+- min_samples_split: 5

 I used a F1 score to measure the performance of my model.
-I got an F1 score of 0.905, and since the F1 score increased from the baseline to the final, this indicates better performance of the final model.
+I got an F1 score of 0.902, and since the F1 score increased from the baseline to the final, this indicates better performance of the final model.

 # Fairness Analysis
 My groups for the fairness analysis are longer vs shorter outages.
 This is defined as outages that are greater than 3000 minutes, vs outages that are less than 3000 minutes.